Spencerfar/aging-damagerepair/README.md

 The code used to clean and pre-process these datasets is available in clean_datasets/.

 # Demo
 Running setup_demo.sh in demo/ will download and prepare mouse dataset 3.
 The model for this dataset can then be fit by running fit_mouse_3.r.
+Fitting this model may take a couple hours.

 # Citation
 Pre-print out soon.